mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 attacker does not have access to more secret material they won't be able to access any protected messages from future epochs.

-#### Compromise of the Group Secrets of a Single Group for One or More Group Epochs
+#### Compromise of the Group Secrets of a single group for one or more group epochs

-An adversary who gains access to a set of Group secrets -- as when a member of the group is compromised -- is significantly more powerful.
+An adversary who gains access to a set of Group secrets--as when a member of the group is compromised--is significantly more powerful.
 In this section, we consider the case where the signature keys are not compromised, which can occur if the attacker has access to part of the memory containing the group secrets but not to the signature keys which might be stored in a secure enclave.